zcorpan/html-parser-book/manuscript/parser.md

 Step 2 means that, if you had, e.g., `<div><span></div>`, then it would be a parse error when handling the div end tag token.
 Step 3 means that elements are closed until a div is closed.

-In our case, the most recently added element is indeed a div, so there’s no parse error, and we pop it off the stack.
+In our case, the most recently added element is indeed a div, so there's no parse error, and we pop it off the stack.

 Are we done?
 Not quite.
 There is an end-of-file token, too.